10 Reasons Why Taking Insulin Is Awesome!

-3. There Are (Usually) Less Side Effects
+3. There Are (Usually) Fewer Side Effects

-There is the low blood sugar side effect, of course, and that one is very serious and maybe some weight gain, but overall, there are less side effects when you take insulin than there are when you take pills.
+There is the low blood sugar side effect, of course, and that one is very serious and maybe some weight gain, but overall, there are fewer side effects when you take insulin than there are when you take pills.

 Maybe your experience is different than mine, but my experience on pills has been awful.
 Insulin is a more natural thing because its something most people already have in their body.

 On metformin, for instance, I got so sick that I couldn't move or even watch television.
 I felt light-headed and exhausted all the time.
 It was awful.